-A fan-favorite character shows up in “Battle Scars”, another enjoyable episode of The Bad Batch that doesn’t necessarily advance the story forward.
+A fan-favorite character shows up in episode 7 of Star Wars: The Bad Batch, another enjoyable episode that doesn’t necessarily advance the story forward.

 *Warning: This piece contains spoilers for episode 7 of Star Wars: The Bad Batch*